photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 Also keep in mind that the hardware has no video transcoding support and software transcoding is generally slow.

+!!! info ""
+    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+    Before reporting a bug, try to [determine the cause of your problem](../troubleshooting/index.md).

 ## Setup using Docker ##

 We recommend following these instructions to install PhotoPrism on your Synology NAS: